 If you are planning a cycle trip to SW France, either on your own as with a group, take a look at our special cycling leaflet.

 Why not pick up some supplies from one of our markets and take a picnic with you?
-(We offer towels and cool bags for your use) and in the summer a twice-daily free shuttle bus will take you 200 metres from La Villa to the shores of the lake.
+(We offer towels and cool bags for your use) and in the summer a twice-daily free shuttle bus will take you 200 meters from La Villa to the shores of the lake.

 Sign up for La Villa de Mazamet’s newsletter and receive fresh news from the Montagne Noire !
 Be the first to get our road trip ideas, travel diaries, recipes, special offers and so on, every month.